PankajVirendraModi/9th-Resume-Challenge/ad-hoc-requests.md

 |---------------|----------------------|---------------------|
 | Sankranti     | 58127429             | 77530129.3900       |
 | Diwali        | 82573759             | 148705487.0200      |

+> [!NOTE]
+ The Query and output table(question no 03) shows the revenue before and after promo for two campaigns: Sankranti and Diwali.
+The purpose of this analysis is to compare the effectiveness of the two campaigns in terms of generating revenue.
+The main findings are:
+> * The Diwali campaign had a higher revenue before promo (82,573,759) than the Sankranti campaign (58,127,429).
+> * Both campaigns had an increase in revenue after promo, but the Diwali campaign had a larger increase (66,131,728) than the Sankranti campaign (19,402,700.39).
+> * The percentage increase in revenue after promo for the Diwali campaign was 80.05%, while for the Sankranti campaign it was 33.38%.
+> * The Diwali campaign was more successful and effective than the Sankranti campaign in terms of generating revenue.

 ## 4. Produce a report that calculates the Incremental Sold Quantity (ISU%) for each category during the Diwali campaign.
 Additionally, provide rankings for the categories based on their ISU%.